Bruce Lee's death has caused controversy over the years, as the circumstances surrounding it have struck many as just a little too unclear.

 But the theory that continues to hold the most sway among Lee’s admirers is the story of the Lee family curse.

-How Did Bruce Lee Die?
-Some Fans Have A Spooky Answer
+Understanding Bruce Lee’s Death: Some Fans Have A Spooky Answer

 The legend of the Lee family curse came to light 20 years after the famous martial artist’s death, when Bruce Lee’s only son, Brandon Lee, was following in his father’s footsteps as both an actor and martial artist.